unitfactory/api/docs/guidelines.md

 Endpoints used to read single or multiple objects **MUST**:

  - Respond with the `200` HTTP status code
- - Have a top level data property
+ - Return a top level `data` property containing a single object or a list of objects

 And **MAY**: